Liberty Trail

-A 28-mile (45.1 km) trail between Ham Hill in Somerset and Lyme Regis in Dorset, England.
+The Liberty Trail is a 28-mile (45.1 km) trail between Ham Hill in Somerset and Lyme Regis in Dorset, England.

 History

 The route of the Liberty Trail route is based on information recorded by six rebels from various villages in Somerset and Dorset.
 Villagers from the two counties made their way to join the Protestant Monmouth Rebellion in 1685.
-The rebels wore green sprigs tucked into their hats to declare their support for Monmouth.
+The rebels wore green sprigs tucked into their hats to declare their support for the Duke of Monmouth.
 Weapons that they carried included farm scythes and other suitable agricultural tools.

 Route

 Ham Hill is 397 ft at its highest point, and Lyme Regis is at sea level.

 Below are six possible walking stages that may be used to traverse the Liberty Trail: